simondiep/react-autobattler/README.md

 - Monsters can have up to 3 passive abilities.
 They only start with one and can add more via the shop.
 - The shop sells passive abilities (3 random passives that change after each battle).
 - Make passive abilities more impactful
+- There are three bugs in the screenshot of the battle summary modal.
+  - The Battle number indicates 2, when it should be 1.
+  - When clicking the icon to recruit, nothing happens.
+  - The HPs for each team are both above 0.
+The enemy team lost, so their HP should be 0.
+- Lower the cost of items in the shop
+- Make the passives more impactful.
+Currently they barely make any difference.
+- The layout of a monster card should not have overlapping elements (see screenshot)

+### On Deck

+- After a battle, I received more than one copy of a monster.
+It should be one.
+- Clicking the Merge button on the monster card doesn't seem to have any feedback.
+It also does not increase stats as described.
+There should also be indication on the card, maybe a star icon with tooltip, that 1 or more copies were merged.